 If making a room an off-limits area isn’t an option, secure or remove any hazards.
 We’ll use the kitchen as an example.
 Install automatic shut-off switches on the stove and disconnect the garbage disposal.
 Lock any drawer containing hazardous materials, like the knives or cleaning supplies.
 You may even consider connecting dangerous appliances to a circuit breaker and shutting them down when you aren’t there to supervise.

-If your loved one owns any weapons, like an old hunting rifle, lock or remove them.
+If your loved one owns any weapons, like an old hunting rifle, lock up or remove them.
 This can be a tricky subject, but access to guns can be dangerous.
 Alzheimer’s has been known to turn otherwise peaceful people violent through anger or confusion.
 The condition can also lead a patient to confuse a caregiver for an intruder.
 As the disease progresses, there is little reason for your loved one to have access to a gun.

 Dementia-sufferers can ingest poisonous or inedible objects thinking they are food.